UlVc/TSP-Heuristic/README.md

-# Traveler Sales Problem Heuristic
+# A heuristic for the Traveling Salesman Problem

 The output of the program gives:
 - Number of cities.